joyyyq/Books/README.md

 - May Win Bigly
 - Jun Computer Systems: A Programmer's Perspective
 - Jul Big Debt Crises
-- Aug Intelligent Investor
+- Aug A First Course to Probability
-- Sep A First Course to Probability
+- Sep The Changing World Order: Why Nations Succeed and Fail
 - Oct Influence
 - Nov The Graven Palm
 - Dec The Birth of Tragedy